uniquid/dev-in-a-box/README.md

 Start Uniquid System
 ```
-./uniquid start
+./uniquid start $LOCAL_IP
 ```
+where $LOCAL_IP is a local machine ip visible from the Orchestrator App to let it access the containerized infrastructure.

 Start Tank examples
 -------------------
 When the system is up you may want to start some [Java tank simulator](https://github.com/uniquid/tank-java) or [C tank simulator](https://github.com/uniquid/tank-c) acting as Uniquid Nodes.
 `tank` script is what you need
 ```
 # usage: